nathanbish/CUSG-Law/Statutes/Title VI: Cost Centers/Chapter 4: Personnel & Employment Policies/README.md

 (d) Any CUSG member who fails to complete this training without valid excuse may be subject to removal.
 This training shall carry equal disciplinary weight with all other required CUSG trainings.

+## §6.4.13 – Mandatory Sustainability Education
+**Enacted by 94 LCB 09 (2021, “A Bill to Require Sustainability Education”)**
+**Text:**
+(a) The CUSG Sustainability Chair, CUSG Chief of Staff, and a representative of the Environmental Board shall present to each branch of CUSG on the topics outlined in the Global Climate Letter and expand upon them where appropriate.

+(b) The Executive, Legislative, and Judicial Branches shall attend a one (1) hour live training provided by the individuals in subsection (a).
+> (i) Joint Boards and Cost Centers shall receive access to a one (1) hour pre-recorded training, with the option to request a live version.

+(c) The training shall include, but is not limited to:
+> (i) Defining sustainability and its intersection with equity in a university setting.
+> (ii) Overview of campus sustainability groups, including the Environmental Center, Sustainability Commission, Buff Pantry, and relevant campus administrators.
+> (iii) Review of CUSG sustainability legislation and CU Boulder’s sustainability goals.
+> (iv) Opportunities for promoting sustainability, environmental justice, and social equity in CUSG policy.

+(d) Additional topics may be included at the discretion of the Sustainability Chair to support foundational sustainability understanding.

+(e) This education shall be completed once per year, either according to branch bylaws or within one month of ratification into office.

+(f) Legislative Council shall notify the Sustainability Chair no later than two weeks after a new member is ratified into CUSG to allow training coordination.

+(g) This statute shall be reviewed every two years by the CUSG Sustainability Chair, CUSG Chief of Staff, and a Co-Chair of the Environmental Board or equivalent future positions.

+(h) The training curriculum shall be revised annually by the Sustainability Chair, Chief of Staff, and a Co-Chair of the Environmental Board or equivalent future positions.